Handbag: World records

 In June 2015, a Christie's handbag sale in Hong Kong saw a pink crocodile skin Hermès Birkin bag made only in 2014, sell for a then world record £146,000.

 In May 2017, Christie's Hong Kong sold a white crocodile skin Hermès Birkin bag with 10.23 carats of diamonds for a world record HK$2.9 million (£293,000).

 Museums

 The Museum of Bags and Purses is in Amsterdam, the Netherlands; the Simone Handbag Museum is in Seoul, South Korea; and the ESSE Purse Museum is in Little Rock, Arkansas.

 Notable collectors

 Queen Elizabeth II owned over 200 Launer London bags, and kept all of her mother's Launer bags.

+The largest privately owned purse collection is owned by Ilene Hochberg Wood, totaling over 3000 handbags with the most expensive valued at $110,000.
+She keeps most of her collection in a secure bunker but a portion of her collection has traveled to five museums as exhibitions, including to Bethlehem, Pa at the Kemerer Museum of Decorative Arts, Moravian Museum of Bethlehem, America on Wheels Museum in Allentown, PA, the Coral Gables Museum in Coral Gables, FL, and the Fort Wayne Museum of Art, in Fort Wayne, IN.

-Other notable collectors include Victoria Beckham, who has over 100 Birkin bags, Katie Holmes, Rita Ora and Kelly Brook.
+Other notable collectors include Victoria Beckham, who has more than 100 Birkin bags, Katie Holmes, Rita Ora and Kelly Brook.
 Cara Delevingne, Miranda Kerr, Lauren Conrad, Rosie Huntington-Whiteley, Beyoncé, Mary-Kate Olsen, Ashley Olsen, Lady Gaga, Olivia Palermo, and Rihanna are also collectors.
-Others include Kim Chiu, KC Concepcion, Kris Aquino, Heart Evangelista, Marian Rivera, Bea Alonzo, Kathryn Bernardo, Lovi Poe, Megan Young, Gretchen Barretto, Camille Prats, Sarah Lahbati, and Jefree Star.
+Others include Kim Chiu, KC Concepcion, Kris Aquino, Heart Evangelista, Marian Rivera, Bea Alonzo, Kathryn Bernardo, Lovi Poe, Megan Young, Gretchen Barretto, Camille Prats, Sarah Lahbati, and Jeffree Star.